Natural Health Enterprises since 1975

 It is expected that the same benefit of walking and other exercise occurs for other segments of the population as well.

-The American Red Cross encourages everyone to be aware of . . .
+The American Red Cross encourages everyone to be aware of these:

-~Skin appearance, which may be pale or bluish in color.
-The face may be moist or may sweat profusely;
+~ Skin appearance, which may be pale or bluish in color

 To care for a heart attack victim:

--Convince and help the victim to stop activity and rest comfortably;
+- Convince and help the victim to stop activity and rest comfortably, concentrating on breathing well and fully;

 Often a heart attack victim experiences chest pain that does not go away; the pain may spread to the shoulder, arm, neck, jaw or back.
 It is usually not relieved by resting, changing position or taking medicine.